Pharmacist counting pills

 These drugs are for adults with type 2 diabetes, to be used in combination with diet and exercise.
 They can be used alone or in combination with insulin, metformin, sulfonylureas, or pioglitazone.
 Dapagliflozin has also been tested in combination with sitagliptin, a DPP4-inhibitor.
 Clinical experience in combination with other diabetes drugs is very limited.

 Canagliflozin starts at 100 mg by mouth daily, taken before the first meal of the day.
 Dose can be increased to 300 mg daily.
 Dapagliflozin dosing starts at 5 mg by mouth every morning, with or without food, and can be increased up to 10 mg once daily.
 Start empagliflozin at 10 mg every AM, and max out at 25 mg every AM if needed.

 The most common side effects are vaginal yeast infections (about 5% of women), urinary tract infections, and penile yeast infections (e.g., balanitis).
 Also noted are increased urination, and dizziness or fainting from low blood pressure after arising to stand (orthostatic hypotension).
 The low blood pressures are related to a diuretic effect of this class.

-Hypoglycemia (low blood sugar) is quite uncommon, perhaps nonexistent, unless these drugs are used with other drugs that often cause hypoglycemia, such as insulin and insulin secretagogues (like sulfonylureas).
+Hypoglycemia (low blood sugar) is quite uncommon, perhaps nonexistent, unless these drugs are used with other drugs that often cause hypoglycemia, such as insulin and insulin secretagogues like sulfonylureas.

 Don’t Use If You . . .

 - have diabetic ketoacidosis

 - are pregnant or planning to get pregnant